Internal Deadline

 • Second summer - $6,800

-• Mentor Stipend $5,000; distributed as needed during the associated Scholar’s award term to support the following, but not limited to:
+• Mentor Research Funds $4,800; per student, distributed as needed during the associated Scholar’s award term to support the following, but not limited to:

-• Detailing the collaboration between scholar, mentor & mentor’s lab,
+• Detailing the collaboration between scholar, mentor, and mentor’s lab

-• Pursuit of increased undergraduate journal publication rates by the Scholar & Mentor
+• Pursuit of research publication and presentation by the Scholar and Mentor

 • Outlining the anticipated results of the Scholar’s research

-• Mentor Travel - to support attendance with Scholar at outside scientific symposia
+• Mentor/Scholar Travel - to support attendance with, or for, the Scholar at outside scientific symposia.

-• Publication Fees - for publishing in undergraduate and peer reviewed publications related to Scholar’s Research
+• Publication Fees - for publishing in undergraduate and peer-reviewed publications related to the Scholar’s research.

 The Arnold and Mabel Beckman Foundation does not provide for overhead or for indirect costs.
 Institutions may not fund additional or “matching” Beckman Scholars.